-- G.3.5 Where the Chief Officer with delegated responsibility for licensing is considering whether an applicant meets the 'fit and proper' person test, the applicant will be entitled to provide the licensing service with any written mitigating circumstances.
-Where appropriate, the applicant may be requested to attend a meeting with either the Chief Officer with delegated responsibility for licensing or the General Licensing Sub-committee if the Chief Officer with delegated responsibility for licensing believes it would assist with the determination. - G.3.6 Prior to attending the meeting, the applicant will be provided with a case summary containing all the information necessary for the Chief Officer with delegated responsibility for licensing / General Licensing Sub-Committee to make a determination.
+- G.3.5 Where the (insert title) is considering whether an applicant meets the 'fit and proper' person test, the applicant will be entitled to provide the licensing service with any written mitigating circumstances.
+Where appropriate, the applicant may be requested to attend a meeting with either the (insert title) or the General Licensing Sub-committee if the (insert title) believes it would assist with the determination. - G.3.6 Prior to attending the meeting, the applicant will be provided with a case summary containing all the information necessary for the (insert title) / General Licensing Sub-Committee to make a determination.
 The case summary will be provided to the applicant at least five (5) working days prior to the meeting.